shyampurk/ChatEngineWithAWSTranslate/README.md

 ## [App Deployment and Testing](#app-deployment-and-testing)

-Follow these steps to setup Translation feature.
+Follow these steps to test the app.

 ### Step 1 : Clone this repository